virtuallyunknown/discordjs-typed-commands/readme.md

 ## About

-Implements a type system that provides type-safety and intellisense for command names, subcommands, option types and option choices for the [discord.js library](https://github.com/discordjs/discord.js).
+Implements a type system that provides type-safety and intellisense and autocompletions for command names, subcommands, option types and option choices for the [discord.js library](https://github.com/discordjs/discord.js).

 ![](./assets/demo.gif)